GerritCodeReview/aws-gerrit/Prerequisites.md

 * An S3 bucket is required in order to store cloudformation templates that are used to build the stacks.
 You must edit the `common.env` file and set the `TEMPLATE_BUCKET_NAME`.
 The bucket will then be created the first time you run a deployment.
-Note that the at the moment the bucket accessibility is public.
+Note that at the moment the bucket accessibility is public.